MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 3. Connect device to wired internet with Surface-branded ethernet adapter.
 Restart device and open the UEFI menu (press and hold the volume-up button while also pressing and releasing the power button).
 4. Select **Management > Configure > Refresh from Network** and then choose **Opt-out.**

 To keep managing the device with Intune, but without DFCI management, self-register the device to Autopilot and enroll it to Intune.
-DFCI will not be applied to self-registered devices.
+DFCI won't be applied to self-registered devices.

 ## Learn more